Rhea letter: 1827–1832 political warfare

 It may here be relevant to note that Jackson's government was never a team of rivals nor a brain trust but a cabal dominated by his Tennessee cronies, including John H. Eaton, and William B. Lewis, with the latter-day inclusion of New Yorker Martin Van Buren, who eventually became Jackson's chosen successor.
 Immediately after the expedition to Pensacola, Jackson had claimed he was simply acting on his own best judgment as an American war leader in the absence of timely direct orders from the distant federal government.
 A dozen years later, now President, he changed his defense to "President Monroe had explicitly authorized him" to attack.
 According to the Heidlers, "The prism of his egocentrism was again bending the truth to shape it as he saw it, recasting a series of events that unfolded in the Florida wilderness as he had made war on Spaniards, Seminoles, and Creek refugees."
 John C. Calhoun, who had ended up as Jackson's vice president and who had been Secretary of War under Monroe was suddenly cornered by the ambitious Van Buren, who accused of him of having wrongly claimed during Cabinet discussions of Jackson's surprise actions that the raid was treasonous and wrongful; "John C. Calhoun was not a man who generally invites sympathy, but in this case one almost has to feel sorry for him.
 He was being set up and he knew it."
 Jackson had been in the wrong, Calhoun had been defending basic U.S. constitutional principles of civilian oversight and military chain-of-command.
 Jackson made himself the victim and together with Van Buren eventually drove Calhoun out of the vice presidency.
 The cabal, including Van Buren (who "glides along as smoothly as oil and as silently as a cat") and "kitchen Machiavelli" Lewis, "used a variety of personal incidents, particularly the Eaton Affair, to poison the President's mind against the proud Carolinian....The nation, however, knew nothing of this...until the summer of 1830, when the President used a letter from William H. Crawford, asserting that it was Calhoun who had advocated his court-martial in Monroe's cabinet, because of his violation of orders in the Seminole War of 1818, [which served] as a convenient pretext for a formal break with his lieutenant."
-This narrative that Calhoun had somehow been treacherous or unfair to Jackson was later furthered by Thomas Hart Benton in his memoirs.
-(Senator Benton had eventually reconciled with Jackson after the 1813 Nashville tavern shootout, but Jesse never did.
-There was said to have been a lifelong schism between the brothers as a consequence of Thomas' alliance with Andrew.)